Explore Our

 The Galleries

-Over 100,000 square feet of gallery space will showcase works organized around over 30 universal themes—from family, to love, fantasy, work, play, science fiction, and beyond.
+Over 100,000 square feet (9,300 square meters) of gallery space showcases works organized around universal themes ranging from family and love to work and play to fantasy and beyond.

 The Cinemas

-Two state-of-the-art theaters, each personally programmed by George Lucas, will offer state-of-the art projection and sound.
+Two state-of-the-art theaters, each personally programmed by George Lucas, offer cutting-edge projection and sound.

 Exposition Park

-The location of the Lucas Museum within Los Angeles’s Exposition Park provides remarkable opportunities to collaborate and partner with other Los Angeles cultural institutions.
+Located in South LA’s Exposition Park, the Lucas Museum provides remarkable opportunities to collaborate with other Los Angeles cultural institutions.

-Located southwest of Downtown Los Angeles, the 160-acre Exposition Park is home to cultural, educational, and recreational institutions including the Natural History Museum of Los Angeles County, the California African American Museum, the California Science Center and Theodore J. Alexander Science Center School, the Los Angeles Memorial Coliseum, BMO Stadium, the Exposition Park Rose Garden, and EXPO Center.
+The 160 acres (65 hectares) of Exposition Park are home to cultural, educational, and recreational institutions, such as the Natural History Museum of Los Angeles County, the California African American Museum, the California Science Center and Theodore J. Alexander Science Center School, the LA Memorial Coliseum, BMO Stadium, the Exposition Park Rose Garden, and EXPO Center.